KhaledSinai/Khaled_Portfolio/README.md

 # Khaled_Portfolio
-The Android App Market on Google Play
+## Project 1 The Android App Market on Google Play